ksanki/ksanki.github.io/series/quantum-computing/super-introduction-to-OCaml-en.md

 However fortunately (or unfortunately) we can easily write procedural codes.
 We explain how to write OCaml code in this article for the readers who have not written codes in OCaml.
 Note that the grammar explained followings is minimum for our purpose.
-Some important part of OCaml are not refered.
+Some important parts of OCaml are not refered.

 ## Grammar
 In OCaml, a string enclosed by `(*` `*)` is a comment.